Who We Are

 American Sign Language

-Our American Sign Language (ASL) programs offer students close collaboration with our outstanding faculty as they are introduced to the concepts woven throughout the deaf communities, explicitly developing a critical understanding of its diversity and complexity.
-The curriculum and opportunities lead students to develop research and publications related to ASL and deaf culture.
-Through our ASL B.A. and M.A. programs, students can enter the professional world ready to take on careers in various areas, including interpretation, social work, education, museum work, and more.
+Our American Sign Language (ASL) programs offer students close collaboration with our outstanding faculty as they are introduced to the concepts woven throughout the Deaf communities, explicitly developing a critical understanding of its diversity and complexity.
+The curriculum and opportunities lead students to develop research and publications related to ASL and Deaf culture.
+Through our ASL B.A. and M.A. programs, students can enter the professional world ready to take on careers in various areas, including interpretation, sign language specialist, curriculum consultant, social work, education, museum work, and so much more.

 Admissions Procedures and Requirements Applicants for the M.A. in Sign Language Education must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate...